Lawn Lake

 At roughly 1.4 miles from the trailhead hikers will arrive at the Ypsilon Lake Trail junction.
 Hikers should veer to the right to continue towards Lawn Lake.

 Just before and after the trail split there are four sections of trail that were repaired or rerouted due to the 2013 flood.
 You likely won't notice any of the changes, as National Park crews did a great job of blending the new sections in with the old.
 As you travel beyond the split the trail passes through a pleasant forest of lodgepole pine and aspen.
 During our late-spring hike this section of trail was littered with heartleaf arnica and golden banner.
-We also passed a fairly long stretch where there were literally hundreds of logs piled up on the riverbank from the most recent flood.
+We also passed a fairly long stretch where there were literally hundreds of logs that had amassed along the riverbank from the most recent flood.

 At roughly 5.75 miles hikers will reach the Black Canyon Trail junction.
 You should proceed straight ahead to continue towards Lawn Lake.
 Once past this junction the trail skirts around an extensive boulder field that was created by the dam burst.
 At roughly 6.3 miles hikers will finally reach the subalpine lake.
-You can continue for another tenth-of-a-mile or so to reach a large beach area.
-This will be the best place to park for a long while and soak in the scenic sights.
-This beach area was actually created after the dam was constructed and the lake levels rose to the current grass line.
+I would recommend continuing for another tenth-of-a-mile or so to reach a large beach area.
+This is a great place to park for a long while and soak in the scenic sights.
+This beach area was actually created after the dam was constructed, and the lake levels rose to the current grass line.

 As you can see the views from the lake are simply outstanding.
 The mountain dominating the scene directly across the lake is an unnamed mountain simply identified as Peak 12,591 (see first photo above).
 Peering just above and slightly to the right of Peak 12,591 is 13,502-foot Fairchild Mountain.
 Standing above the far end of the lake is 13,560-foot Hagues Peak (see second photo above), and directly behind you will be 13,425-foot Mummy Mountain.